Safeguarding training and development

 The 'Keeping Children Safe in Early Years' presentation below is the main Level 2 training presentation for all staff.
 We recommend that this is delivered annually to all staff and as part of the induction process for new staff.

-To ensure that updates are provided regularly to staff through the academic year, the Lead (Safeguarding) Practitioner may want to plan a training schedule for all staff - a template that can be used to so this is below.
+To ensure that updates are provided regularly to staff through the academic year, the DSL may want to plan a training schedule for all staff - a template that can be used to do this is below.

 This should include a range of subject specific topics such as FGM, Prevent, and online safety.
 These update sessions could be delivered during staff meetings, at specific safeguarding training sessions, via the completion of online courses and via e-bulletins.